Skip to content

 Context Panel

-A resizable right panel (220–450px) showing persona and stance selectors, plus full message metadata: agent, model, confidence, RAG sources, and context quality.
+A resizable right panel (220–450px) showing sources and message metadata: agent, handler id, classifier confidence, dispatch id, and context quality.

 Message Metadata

-Every response shows which agent answered, which model ran, the confidence score, generation time, tokens per second, and which RAG sources got consulted.
+Every response shows which agent answered, which handler ran, the confidence score, runtime, and which sources got consulted.
 If an answer looks weak, you can see exactly why.

 05/ Writers' Room